Michael Africk

-Michael Africk (born 20 August 1975) is an American singer, songwriter, multi-platinum record producer and entrepreneur.
+Michael Africk (born 20 August 1975) is an American singer, songwriter, record producer and entrepreneur.
 After signing with Disney's Hollywood Records and releasing a solo album in 1999, he toured with N'Sync and Britney Spears.
 He collaborated with Mai Kuraki as a producer, songwriter and featured performer on the album Delicious Way which debuted at number one on the Oricon Albums Chart and had the highest first week sales for a debut album in Japanese music history with 2,218,640 units sold and remains the sixth best selling album of all time in Japan.
 He has collaborated on many chart topping singles and albums with Kuraki over the years, including the multi-platinum single Never Gonna Give You Up where he is also featured as a performer.
 Africk has six number one albums and ten top three singles to his credit as a writer and producer, and has received 6 Japan Gold Disc Awards for album and/or song of the year.

 In 2011, Africk released his second studio album with Japanese record label Northern Music/Being Music.
 The album was co-produced by Africk and Louis Bell.

 Since 2006, he has founded several entertainment and tech companies, including Handcraft Entertainment and Inmoji.